cmu-sei/redemption/doc/test.md

-# How to Test the Automated Code Repair (ACR) tool
+# How to Test the Redemption tool
 ## Copyright

 <legal>